cubiclesoft/sso-server/docs/server-global-functions.md

 Parameters:

 * $id - A string containing the provider ID for the user being activated.
 * $entropy - A string containing optional, extra entropy.
+No longer used by this function and MAY be removed in the future.
 * $info - An array containing user information.
 * $created - A boolean of false or a UNIX timestamp (that will be GMT encoded) to set the 'created' field mapping with.
 * $automate - A boolean that specifies if the validation phase should be automated (Default is false).